Future advancements and trends in PCB design and technology

 Advanced PCBs are central to the innovations happening in the automotive and aerospace sectors, including electric vehicles (EVs), autonomous driving systems, and advanced avionics.
 These applications often require rugged, high-reliability boards capable of handling extreme conditions.

-The rollout of 5G networks is pushing for PCBs that can support higher frequencies, lower latency, and enhanced data rates.
+The roll-out of 5G networks is pushing for PCBs that can support higher frequencies, lower latency, and enhanced data rates.
 These requirements demand new materials and design approaches, particularly for RF and microwave circuitry.

 Advanced Manufacturing Techniques